andreswebs/terraform-github-fluxcd-bootstrap/README.md

 }
 ```

-If using an externally generated deploy key, first add the deploy key to the GitHub repository, then create
+If using an externally generated deploy key, first add the deploy public key to the GitHub repository (see [instructions](https://docs.github.com/en/developers/overview/managing-deploy-keys#setup-2)).
+Then create
 a Kubernetes secret with the contents below:

 ```sh